Monday, April 22, 2013

 Solo Travel In Italy

-I usually post solo travel ‘deals’ on a separate blog but Solo Travel In Italy some challenges I shall add to this blog as well.
+I usually post solo travel ‘deals’ on a separate blog but Solo Travel In Italy has some challenges so I decided to share on Home to Italy as well.

-Italy may have more travelers than many other countries in Europe.
-After traveling there for years and for 4 to 6 weeks at a time, I fully understand why.
+Italy may have more travelers than many other country in Europe.
+After traveling to Italy for years and staying 4 to 6 weeks at a time, I fully understand why everyone loves Italy.

 There are endless benefits to solo travel but I want to cover a few of the ‘challenges’ solo travel in Italy may present: